Hand and Wrist Conditions

 When to Seek Treatment for Hand or Wrist Pain

-If you or your child have hand or wrist pain, or other symptoms that haven’t improved with rest or over-the-counter pain relievers, it may be time to see an orthopaedic specialist.
+If you or your child has hand or wrist pain or other symptoms that haven’t improved with rest or over-the-counter pain relievers, it may be time to see an orthopaedic specialist.

 Duke Orthopaedic Urgent Care

-Our Orthopaedic Urgent Care clinics throughout the Triangle area can provide expert treatments for a wide range of hand and wrist conditions and can refer you to a Duke orthopaedic specialist for follow-up care.
-These clinics are open seven days a week.
+Our Orthopaedic Urgent Care clinic can provide expert treatments for a wide range of hand and wrist conditions and can refer you to a Duke orthopaedic specialist for follow-up care.
+This clinic is open seven days a week.
 Get fast service with no unnecessary exposure to illness.
 No appointment is needed; walk-ins are welcome.

 About Hand and Wrist Problems